bartosgaye/graniteDataset/README.md

 ## Overview

 Welcome to the **GraniTR** dataset, a comprehensive collection curated for the classification of granite slabs.
-This dataset was collected at the Granitaş Granite Factory in Bilecik, Turkey...
+This dataset was collected at the Granitaş Granite Factory in Bilecik, Turkey, with the aim of supporting the development of deep learning models for granite tile classification.
+It contains 934 images across six distinct granite types:

+Aksaray Yaylak

+Ankara Fume

+Balaban Green

+Crema Imperial

+Giresun Mink

+Hisar Gray

+These images were captured under varying conditions (indoor/outdoor) and using different devices (Canon camera, Samsung Galaxy A50, and Huawei Mate 20 Pro) to ensure diversity in resolution, aspect ratio, and color.
+This variability is essential for training AI models that can effectively distinguish between granite types based on color, texture, and mineral composition.

+The GraniTR dataset is intended to help both industry professionals and end-users identify granite slabs more accurately, enhancing the AI model's generalization ability for real-world applications.

 ## Dataset Details